AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/loading-and-displaying-server-content.md

 This type of strategy is called "skeleton loading."
 It is meant to give a preview of the site structure and to indicate where content will eventually be loaded, while the website contacts the server for the information.
 Once the server sends the names of the groups and videos that fill each group, the website updates to replace the skeleton loading blocks with the real data downloaded from the server.

 So what's the main takeaway from our video site example?
 When developing a site that relies heavily on dynamic content, the objective is to focus on the structure of the site that is the same for all users.
 This includes the layout of the page, the navigation and menu system, and the look and feel of the containers that will hold the dynamic content.
-In AMP, once we have the static elements of the page laid out, we use `<amp-list>` to load the dynamic content into the slots that we've set up.
+In ABC, once we have the static elements of the page laid out, we use `<amp-list>` to load the dynamic content into the slots that we've set up.

 ## Exercise 3: Recreate a Video Site